partofmyid/register/README.md

 > <a href="https://discord.gg/rFyRF3MMhc"><img alt="Discord Server" src="https://invidget.switchblade.xyz/rFyRF3MMhc"></a>

 > [!WARNING]
 > *Domains used for illegal purposes will be removed and permanently banned.
-Please, provide a clear description of your resource in the pull request.*
+Please provide a clear description of your resource in the pull request.*